wiggly1993/Python_Implementation_ComputersAndSecurity_RoboticsCaseStudies_Cut-The-Rope/src/0Day_Library/README.md

+You're absolutely right to point this out.
+The installation instructions need to be corrected to match the actual repository structure.
+Here's the corrected README.md file:

 # CTR Python

 A Python library for analyzing security games on attack graphs with both complete and limited defender visibility.